AhirtonLopes/timeline/README.md

 ## Conference and Meetup Talks

+### 2019-11-12 -  (pt-br)

+<a href="https://gdg-campinas.github.io/datafest/" target="_blank">Datafest 2019</a>

+<a href="https://www.slideshare.net/JosAhirtonBatistaLop/jose-ahirton-lopes-ml-na-sala-de-aula-201560285" target="_blank">slides</a> |  <a href="" target="_blank">video - em breve</a>

+Abstract:

+> Data generated through daily monitoring of students and teachers in both traditional learning and e-learning environments can be used to design education-related improvements such as better recommendation of teaching materials, creation of personalized study plans and even generate predictions about student performance, for example, avoiding student dropout.
+All of these tasks were attacked by state-of-the-art Machine Learning algorithms.
+In this presentation, we will have an immersive experience with some of these designs and algorithms, so we can see what comes next.
+>
+>

+_Tags: _Tags: `machine learning`, `artificial intelligence`, `AI`, `edutech`_

 ### 2019-04-12 - AI, Dev & Data for Good - ML na sala de aula: como Ciência de Dados e IA estão mudando a educação no Brasil (pt-br)

 <a href="https://www.meetup.com/pt-BR/azureBrasilComunidade/events/266751982/" target="_blank">AI, Dev & Data for Good - online - M. Learning, Bots, Terraform, Data Science</a>